DomainDrivenArchitecture/ddaArchitecture/en/80_devops/40_architecture/ResolveSecrets.md

 During application execution the secrets are resolved in an early stage in the app layer of a crate.
 The function "resolve-secrets" converts the domain configuration with unresolved secrets into a configuration with resolved secrets, represented as string values.
 The resolved domain configuration can then directly be used by the rest of the application, for example by sub-crates.
 This means that later on in the code execution there is no more need for handling unresolved secrets nor caring about resolving.

+One remark about **userid** and **password**: although userids are usually considered to be public, it might often be a good idea to treat userids similar to secrets.
+This could mean for example to store userids together with the passwords in the password-store.
+This approach can increase the security in systems.

 The picture below shows how secrets are resolved in a crate.

 ![](https://github.com/DomainDrivenArchitecture/ddaArchitecture/blob/configmanagement/en/80_devops/resources/dda-secrets-and-resolving-4.svg "Resolving of secrets in dda-pallet")